MejlaP/nyc-taxi-pipeline-analytics/README.md

 # NYC Taxi Data Pipeline and Analytics (H2 2025)

 ## Project Overview
-This project implements a robust, scalable, end-to-end data pipeline processing real-world NYC Taxi (Yellow Cabs) data covering the second half of 2025 (July to December).
-The solution is designed following production standards for Azure Databricks and implemented using PySpark and the modern three-tier Delta Lake (Medallion Architecture).
-Due to environment availability, the pipeline was deployed and verified within the Databricks Community Edition platform.
+This project is a hands-on implementation of a data pipeline processing real-world NYC Taxi (Yellow Cabs) data from the second half of 2025 (July to December).
+The pipeline is built using PySpark and structured according to the three-tier Delta Lake (Medallion Architecture).

-Data governance and schema isolation are managed via Unity Catalog (`nyctaxi`), ensuring a transparent data lineage from raw backend files to production-ready business aggregations.
+The entire project was developed and verified within the free Databricks Community Edition platform using Unity Catalog (`nyctaxi`) for data isolation and schema management.

 ## Technology Stack
-* **Environment and Orchestration:** Databricks Community Edition (with architecture ready for Azure Databricks production deployment)
+* **Platform:** Databricks Community Edition
 * **Data Governance:** Unity Catalog (Catalog: `nyctaxi`)
-* **Language and Engine:** Python, PySpark (SQL and DataFrames)
+* **Language & Engine:** Python, PySpark (SQL and DataFrames)
 * **Storage Format:** Delta Lake / Parquet

 ---